Cheeden/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **Very long text in any field may be truncated in the UI.**
+  - If a field (for example, a tag, name, or address) contains an extremely long string, the UI may display an ellipsis or cut off the text when rendering the person card or other compact views.
+  - This is a display/UX limitation rather than data loss — the full text remains stored.
+We intentionally avoid imposing strict length limits on input fields so as not to restrict users' freedom to store detailed information.
+  - Workaround: prefer shorter tokens for tags and shorter summaries for fields that will be displayed in compact views.
+A future release may add optional truncation/tooltip behaviour to improve readability.

 --------------------------------------------------------------------------------------------------------------------